danielabar/auth-user-rails-pluralsight/README.md

 }
 ```

-Docs on [using gmail with Action Mailer](https://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration-for-gmail), but need to change personal gmail settings to allow it.
+Docs on [using gmail with Action Mailer](https://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration-for-gmail), but need to change personal gmail settings to allow it and need to setup app password which is no longer recommended for security?

+Maybe try free tier of [SendGrid](https://signup.sendgrid.com/) and [configure it](https://docs.sendgrid.com/for-developers/sending-email/rubyonrails).

 Update user table/model to have email and reset token fields: